Uganda says it is now free of deadly Ebola virus

 KAMPALA Uganda is now free from Ebola, the Health Ministry said, two months after an outbreak of the deadly virus killed at least 16 people.

-There is no cure for Ebola, which is transmitted by close contact and bodily fluids, though doctors can treat the symptoms which include diarrhea and vomiting, and some patients can survive.
+There is no cure for Ebola, which is transmitted by close contact and bodily fluids, though doctors can treat the symptoms which include diarrhoea and vomiting, and some patients can survive.

 "The Ministry of Health has ... officially declared an end of the Ebola outbreak that broke out in Kibaale district in July.
 This follows completion of the 42 days of the post-Ebola surveillance countdown period which is a pre-requisite of the World Health Organization," it said in a statement late on Thursday.